TheWidlarzGroup/react-native-video/README.md

 Platforms: all

+#### reportBandwidth
+Determine whether to generate onBandwidthUpdate events.
+This is needed due to the high frequency of these events on ExoPlayer.

+* **false (default)** - Generate onBandwidthUpdate events
+* **true** - Don't generate onBandwidthUpdate events

+Platforms: Android ExoPlayer

 #### resizeMode
 Determines how to resize the video when the frame doesn't match the raw video dimensions.
 * **"none" (default)** - Don't apply resize